cat-is-unoriginal/FuffyTunaBot/README.md

 ## Features

--A 1/200 chance when someone sends a message for a horrible fanfic to reply to their message
+-A 1/150 chance when someone sends a message for a horrible fanfic to reply to their message

+-Capitalization blindness

 -The ability to play Despacito

--An unrelenting passion for shutting Dadbot up.
+-An unrelenting passion for shutting Dadbot up (optional)

--A help command
+-A help command; FuffyTuna help

--And a broken disconnect from voicechat command
+-Disconnect from voicechats with ease!

+-Plus some HIDDEN features!

 # Have fun!